 Students with wide varieties of educational experience may convert this experience into college credits on the basis of satisfactory performance on proficiency examinations.
 A person who has been officially accepted as a Harper student may apply for and receive college credit by meeting the course objectives for no more than one-half of the academic program required for graduation at Harper.
-This could include Advanced Placemen (AP) credit, College Level Examination Program (CLEP) credit, Harper College Level Examination Program (CLEP) credit, Harper College Curvaliation recommendations for Defense Activity of Non-Traditional Educational Support (DANTES, previously USAFI) and the Program on Noncollegiate Sponsored Instruction (PONSI).
+This could include Advanced Placement (AP) credit, College Level Examination Program (CLEP) credit, Harper College Proficiency Examination credit, the American Council on Education recommendations for Defense Activity of Non-Traditional Educational Support (DANTES, previously USAFI) and the Program on Noncollegiate Sponsored Instruction (PONSI).
 Guidelines, policies and procedures for these programs are available from the Assessment and Testing Center.

-Advanced Placement Program (Offered Only in High School) Credit and placement will be awarded to students with adequate Advanced Placement (AP) examination grades in areas comparable to the Harper curriculum.
+Advanced Placement Program (Offered Only in High School)

+Credit and placement will be awarded to students with adequate Advanced Placement (AP) examination grades in areas comparable to the Harper curriculum.
 The granting of credit and/or advanced placement will be determined following the guidelines listed in the Credit by Examination bulletin available in the Assessment and Testing Center.